luikore/magan/readme.md

 ### Reluctant

-A reluctant qualifier tries to repeat as less as they can, also limited to literals.
+A reluctant quantifiers tries to repeat as less as they can, also limited to literals.

     'a'+? # one or more 'a', backtracks if consecutive literal pattern not match
           # it backtracks from shortest to longest
     'a'*? # zero or more 'a'
     'a'?? # zero or one 'a'

-todo explain more about the use of greedy / reluctant / possessiv.
+todo example for greedy / reluctant / possessive.

 ## Precedent branch